QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/server-side.md

 *Available at least on: GitHub*

-GitHub allow us to create a repository called after our username or an organization name.
+GitHub allows us to create a repository called after our username or an organization name.
 The [tutorial is here](https://pages.github.com/).
 The URL to access it is: `https://username.github.io/`.

 See [Jekyll](https://jekyllrb.com/docs/deployment/automated/) or [Hugo](https://gohugo.io/hosting-and-deployment/hosting-on-github/) tutorials too.
 </div><div>

-#### ✍️CODEOWNERS
+#### ✍️ CODEOWNERS

 *Available at least on: GitHub, GitLab*

 This file is a dictionary with patterns associated with GitHub/... usernames.
-Repositories can be configured so that if a file owned by a codeowner is modified, then inside the Pull Request, the CodeOwner will be asked for a review.
+Repositories can be configured so that if a file owned by a code owner is modified, then inside the Pull Request, the CodeOwner will be asked for a review.
 See [GitHub tutorial](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).

 ```
 *       @QuentinRa